esperco/front-end-challenge/README.md

 the availability of this room.
 Specifically, he wants the following things:

-* He should be able to check a calendar for which nights are booked or available for any given month.
+* He should be able to check a calendar for which nights are booked or available for *any given month*.
 Each calendar day should refer to the night *following* that day -- i.e. if the night of April 4-5 is booked, this should show up on the  calendar as April 4.
 * He should be able to toggle the availability of that night by clicking